Skip to Content

 These plants also prefer a soil pH level of between 6.6 and 7.8.

-That said, these houseplants are slightly lenient and will be able to grow in soils just outside this pH range.
+These houseplants are slightly lenient and can grow in soils outside this pH range.
 Generally, store-bought potting soils will suffice.

 Dipladenias need a lot of light to thrive.
 Direct to partial sun is advisable for best growth.
 A minimum of 6 hours of sun exposure per day is recommended.
 Adequate sun exposure keeps this plant healthy and encourages flowering.
 In hot climates, avoid extended exposure to harsh sun rays.